vatesfr/xen-orchestra/docs/configuration.md

 The configuration file is located at `/etc/xo-server/config.toml`.
 :::

+If you need to do any configuration on the system itself (firewall, SSH…), check the [XOA dedicated section](xoa.md).

 ## User to run XO-server as

 By default, XO-server runs as 'root'.
 You can change that by uncommenting these lines and choose whatever user/group you want: